 David Myers PhD, a social psychologist at Hope College, says that the right brain is constantly scanning the environment and registering information (3).
 This information is then fed back to the body in the form of gut instincts and various physical sensations.

 Not only do your instincts help to make you aware of what’s happening around you, but they also help you to stay focused on what matters.

-As Judith Orloff PhD states, “Living more intuitively demands that you’re living in the moment,” she says, “and that makes for a more passionate life.”
+As Judith Orloff PhD, who is an authority in helping empaths, states, “Living more intuitively demands that you’re living in the moment,” she says, “and that makes for a more passionate life.”

 Intuition and instincts can be wrong at times.

 “Emotions hamper decision-making.
 For instance, blindly falling in love with a house, and paying little attention to the inspection results, may leave you with a money pit,” says Margarita Tartakovsky (4).
 But at the same time, your intuition and instincts are often the wisest counsel you have.

 We humans are often too focused on intuition.